Letters from a Peruvian Woman: Content

+Background

-The inspiration for the novel came from seeing a performance of Alzire, Voltaire's play set during the Spanish conquest of Peru; immediately afterwards, in May 1743, she began to read the Inca Garcilaso de la Vega's History of the Incas, which supplied most of the historical background for the story.
+The inspiration for the novel came from seeing a performance of Alzire, Voltaire's play set during the Spanish conquest of Peru; immediately afterwards, in May 1743, she began to read Inca Garcilaso de la Vega's History of the Incas (in the original, Comentarios Reales de los Incas and La historia general del Perú).
+It supplied most of the historical background for the story.
 Although only a small fragment of a manuscript exists, the process of composition can be followed in the author's correspondence.

+Jonathan Israel wrote that the Letters "first powerfully concocted the potent late Enlightenment myth of the virtuous and heroic Incas."
+The "myth" was opposed in the years before 1770 by Cornelis de Pauw with his Recherches philosophiques sur les Américains.

+Reception

 The novel was an immediate success with readers; by the end of 1748 there were fourteen editions, including three of an English translation.
 Over the next hundred years, more than 140 editions appeared, including the revised and expanded 1752 edition, several different English translations, two in Italian, and others in German, Portuguese, Russian, Spanish, and Swedish.
 Contemporary critics, including Pierre Clément, Élie Catherine Fréron, Joseph de La Porte, and Guillaume Thomas François Raynal, wrote long and mostly favorable reviews.
 Several articles in Diderot's Encyclopédie quote the novel.
 A number of sequels were written, often to "improve" on the author's dénouement; the most famous was Lettres d'Aza, by Ignace Hugary de Lamarche-Courmont, published in 1748 and frequently reprinted with the original novel.

 The popularity of Lettres d'une Péruvienne faded after 1830, but it enjoyed a strong revival of interest in the last third of the twentieth century, thanks in part to new scholarship and in part to the new interest in women writers generated by the feminist movement.